For Summer Employment

 For Undergraduate Internship Employment

-The Natural Sciences and Engineering Research Council (NSERC) provides Industrial Undergraduate Student Research Awards (USRA) (approximately $4500 for a maximum of 16 weeks) to enable students to work at a research & development facility of an eligible industrial organization in Canada.
+The Natural Sciences and Engineering Research Council (NSERC)’s Experience Awards (previously Industrial Undergraduate Student Research Awards [IUSRA]) offer Canadian companies access to talented natural sciences and engineering undergraduate students for a work term.
+This cost-shared program allows students to address company-specific R&D challenges while gaining valuable industrial experience.
+Experience Awards also let companies identify potential future full-time employees.
 Organizations wishing to participate must meet NSERC's eligibility criteria.
 (It is suggested that employers apply 6-8 weeks before expected start date.)

 For Graduate-Level Internship Employment

 MITACS ACCELERATE links businesses across the industrial spectrum with university-based expertise — in any faculty or department — through short-term research projects.
 The conduit between a business and the university is a graduate student — a highly skilled, up-and-coming researcher with fresh ideas and a new perspective.
 The cost for a four month internship — $15,000 — is shared equally between the company and MITACS, through the support of federal and provincial funding partners.

 The NRC Industrial Research Assistance Program (IRAP) delivers its Youth programs under the Youth Employment Strategy and provides small and medium-sized enterprises (SMEs) with financial assistance to hire young talent.
 In addition to meeting the needs of innovative SMEs, this Program facilitates the transition of highly skilled young people to a rapidly changing labour market.

 IRAP provides firms with funding under two different Youth programs: the Youth Employment Program (YEP) and the Youth Employment Program – Green (Youth-Green) program.